Beta

 What is a public preview?

 A public preview is another name for a beta.
 With a public preview, the software or product is introduced to members or everyone as a trial before it's officially released.
-This preview helps the developers see how it performs when several people are using the product at the same time around the world.
+This preview helps the developers see how it performs when several people around the world are using the product at the same time.
 This trial period also lets those using the product know it's still being developed and tested.

-Alpha, CB, Early access, Feature complete, Fuzz testing, GA, Game terms, ProtoType, RC, Software, Test, Trial software, Ware
+Alpha, CB, Early access, Feature complete, Fuzz testing, GA, Game terms, ProtoType, Release candidate, Software, Test, Trial software, Ware